Easy Spinach Lasagna

 Instructions

-- Cover bottom of 13 by 9-inch baking dish with 1¼ cups sauce.
-Top with 3 noodles and spread one-third of ricotta mixture evenly over noodles.
-Sprinkle with 2/3 cup mozzarella and cover with 1¼ cups sauce and sprinkle with sausage pieces, if using.
+- Sprinkle with ⅔ cup mozzarella and cover with 1 ¼ cups sauce and sprinkle with sausage pieces, if using.
 Repeat twice, beginning with noodles and ending with sauce.
-Top with remaining 3 noodles, remaining sauce, and remaining 1 cup mozzarella.
+Top with the remaining 3 noodles, remaining sauce, and the remaining 1 cup mozzarella.

 Recommended Products